Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Training Process:

-2. Introducing the Command: One of the trainers, Sarah, stood in front of Buddy with a small piece of food in hand.
+- Introducing the Command: One of the trainers, Sarah, stood before Buddy with a small piece of food in hand.
 She held the treat slightly above Buddy’s head while saying the word "sit."
-Naturally, as Buddy looked up at the treat, his bottom began to lower to the ground.
+Naturally, as Buddy looked up at the treat, his bottom lowered to the ground.

-3. Rewarding the Behaviour: As soon as Buddy’s bottom touched the ground, Sarah immediately praised him by saying “Good boy!” in an upbeat tone and gave him the treat.
+- Rewarding the Behaviour: As soon as Buddy’s bottom touched the ground, Sarah immediately praised him by saying, “Good boy!” in an upbeat tone and gave him the treat.
 The timing was crucial here—Buddy needed to understand that sitting was what earned him the reward.

-4. Repeating the Process: This process was repeated several times during each session.
+- Repeating the Process: This process was repeated several times during each session.
 Every time Buddy sat on command, he received a treat and verbal praise.
-Over time, Buddy began to associate the word "sit" with the action of sitting and the positive outcome (receiving a treat and praise).
+Over time, Buddy began associating the word "sit" with the action of sitting and the positive outcome (receiving a treat and praise).

-Within a few weeks, Buddy was reliably sitting on command in a variety of settings, including more distracting environments like the outdoor play area and during meet-and-greets with potential adopters.
+Within a few weeks, Buddy reliably sat on command in various settings, including more distracting environments like the outdoor play area and during meet-and-greets with potential adopters.
 The consistent use of positive reinforcement helped Buddy learn quickly while fostering a trusting relationship between him and the handlers at Happy Paws.

 Benefits of Positive Reinforcement: